BensonRen/idlm_Ben/README.md

 1. The Evaluation graph did not include the added t_conv and used default ones
 2. spectra comparison added to presentation slides
 3. Hyper-swiping the convolution layer to search for better results.
 The forward model over-optimization really harms the performance
+4. Back-propagation multi-initialization evaluation and picking the best from the inferance

 Pending to work:
-1. Compare the top 3 best model Geometry space structure (Think of ways to better show the geometry manifold
+1. Compare the top 3 best model Geome
-1. Backpropagation multi-initialization evaluation and training
 2. VAE Multi-initialization evaluation
+3. Bugs found in the backpropagation code that cause the program to shut down amid training

 ### !!!HUGE BUG DETECTED, SOLVE BELOW POINTS NOW!!!
 WELL, SEGMENTATION FAULT COMING FROM HIGH CONCURENCY IS REALLY A PAIN ....
 STILL NOT SOLVING IT